-My friend, you have not been reading Behold A People (the first volume of the Rav’s 3 Volume Jewish History series)!
+My friend, I see that you have not been reading Behold A People (the first volume of the Rav’s 3 Volume Jewish History series)!
 Alright, there are worse things than that.

-Being in the land of Goshen was called עבודה קשה; it was still ועבדום.
+Being in the land of Goshen was called avodah kasheh.
+It was a difficult servitude.
 Why?
-Because even Yosef, who certainly was not a menial slave, even he was unable to leave Mitzrayim, even for his father’s funeral he wasn’t given permission to leave unless he left over everything that he possessed in the land of Mitzrayim.
-And in addition to that he had to explain to Pharaoh that his father made him swear.
-If not for that, he wouldn’t have gone out.
-So we see that Yosef and his people was enslaved – they weren’t free to leave.
-And to be forced to remain in a foreign country against your will, that’s incarceration.
-And that’s slavery!
-Avodah means slavery.
-Who said that slavery has to be with bricks?
+Because even Yosef, who certainly was not a menial slave, even Yosef was unable to leave Mitzrayim.
+Even for his father’s funeral he wasn’t given permission to leave unless he left over everything that he possessed in the land of Mitzrayim.
+In addition, he had to explain to Pharaoh that his father made him swear.
+If not for that, he wouldn’t have been let out.

+And so we see that Yosef and his people was enslaved – they weren’t free to leave.
+And to be forced to remain in a foreign country against your will, that’s included in the calculation of avodah – that’s labor.
+Who said that slavery has to mean bricks?
 Bricks is only a result of mingling with gentiles.
-When you start mingling with them, then you get bricks.
+When you start mingling with them, so you get bricks.